History of the San Francisco 49ers: 2013: Final season at Candlestick Park

 In the third season with Jim Harbaugh at helm, San Francisco's goal was to return to the Super Bowl after falling short the previous year.
 San Francisco opened up their final season at Candlestick Park with an impressive win against Green Bay.
 Colin Kaepernick had a career day as he threw for 412 yards and threw 3 touchdown passes.
 However San Francisco would suffer back to back losses to Seattle and Indianapolis and started the season at 1–2.
 San Francisco would get back to their winning ways as they won 5 straight to sit at 6–2 on the season going into their bye.
 San Francisco would again suffer back to back losses for the second time of the season this time coming to the Panthers at home and the Saints in New Orleans and sat at 6–4, however this would be the last time the 49ers lost a regular season game.
 In week 16 San Francisco played their final game in Candlestick Park versus the Atlanta Falcons in a rematch of the previous NFC Championship Game.
 In the fourth quarter Falcons' quarterback Matt Ryan threw two touchdown passes to cut San Francisco's lead 27–24.
 Atlanta's running back Jason Snelling then recovered the ensuing onside kick as the Falcons got the ball back and were driving for a potential game winning score.
 However San Francisco's defensive back Tramaine Brock broke up a pass intended for Atlanta wide receiver Harry Douglas and landed into the hands of linebacker NaVorro Bowman who took it 89 yards for the game-winning touchdown (and final touchdown at Candlestick Park) as San Francisco clinched a playoff berth.

-San Francisco finished the 2013 season at 12-4 and were the NFC's 5th seed.
+San Francisco finished the 2013 season at 12–4 and were the NFC's 5th seed.
 The 49ers first Wild Card game in over 11 years was a week 1 rematch against Green Bay.
 San Francisco would set up a game-winning drive and kicker Phil Dawson kicked a game-winning field goal to win 23–20 over Green Bay.
-In the Divisional round, San Francisco avenged their week 9 loss against Carolina and won 23–10, in a game where San Francisco's defense played a key role that kept Carolina scoreless in the second half.
+In the divisional round, San Francisco avenged their week 9 loss against Carolina and won 23–10, in a game where San Francisco's defense played a key role that kept Carolina scoreless in the second half.
 With the win, San Francisco clinched their third straight NFC Championship Game appearance.
-The 49ers travelled to CenturyLink Field to take on the NFC's #1 seed, Seattle Seahawks.
-However San Francisco would turn the ball over three times in the fourth quarter and lost to the eventual Super Bowl champions, 23-17 and were denied their return to the Super Bowl.
+The 49ers travelled to CenturyLink Field to take on the NFC's No. 1 seed, Seattle Seahawks.
+However San Francisco would turn the ball over three times in the fourth quarter and lost to the eventual Super Bowl champions, 23–17 and were denied their return to the Super Bowl.
 Key turnovers for the third straight year prevented San Francisco from winning it all.
 During the game San Francisco lost their star linebacker, NaVorro Bowman to a left knee injury that later revealed was a torn ACL and MCL.